NoCode-NoLife/Sabine/docs/clients/2001-08-30_iro_alpha/alpha_client.md

 Sabine was primarily developed for use with this client, and it generally works relatively well under modern operating systems, such as Windows 10.
-However, there are a few recommended modifications that should be applied, to make it run even better.
+However, there are a few recommended modifications that should be applied to make it run even better.

 ### dgVoodoo